monsteragain/TidyData/README.md

 3. source("run_analysis.R")
 4. run()

-The rusults will be output to summary.txt
+The results will be output to summary.txt

 # Environment